BookRecaps/before-the-sequel/The-Inheritance-Games.md

 <img src="The-inheritance-games.jpg" width="250" align="right">
 The Inheritance Games revolves around Avery Kylie Grambs who inherits Tobias Hawthorne's billion-dollar fortune after he dies, despite having four grandsons and 2 daughters, Avery inherit it.
 Nobody knows why.
 The only condition laid out by Tobias for the money to go to Avery is that she must live in the house with the other Hawthrones for one year.

+Oren, her dead of Security, Alisa, her personal Lawyer and Max, her best friend have been helping Avery adjust to her new life in different ways.
+Although Max and her develop a small rift for sometime because of the problems Max faces as a consequnce to Avery's new 'fame', both of them are understanding about their respective situations and sort it out ultimately.

 Jameson is certain this is a puzzle laid out by his grandfather and convinces Avery to work with him towards finding out why Avery.
 When working together, Avery starts having feelings for him and they eventually kiss.
 As she continues to live in the house and work with Jameson she notices constant tension between Grayson and Jameson.

 While getting accustomed to the new life and figuring out the puzzle, Avery was the target for the Hawthornes because if she died, people thought that the money would go to the Hawthornes but in reality it would go to Libby or her absent father.
 When Avery was shot at and almost killed twice, she suspected it to be a Hawthorne and found out that it was Skye Hawthorne’s plan to get Drake to attack and kill Avery.